farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 ![Good Enough target](../post-media/SWEBOK/iterative-good-enough.drawio.svg)

 Each hypothesis/test cycle tells us something about the problem and solutions.
-These increments of progress interpolate to a final solution.
+These increments progressively interpolate to a final solution.

-Once can consider lifecycle stages as benchmarks in these accumulated increments of understanding.
+We can consider lifecycle stages as benchmarks in these accumulated increments of understanding.
 Certain amounts of understanding may trigger review, change in process, or transfer of work that we see as lifecycle stages.

 Note that there is no single perfect solution.
 Instead, there is a target of "good enough".
 Any solution that meets all known requirements falls in "good enough".
 Conversely, satisfying requirements is our stop condition to consider work complete.